mikey-t/swig/docs/SwigDevNotes.md

     - If the consumer is using a global install of swig but forgot to install it in their local project so they can import `series` and `parallel` into their swigfile, it'll give them a friendly message with the necessary command
     - If they've got a mismatch in their task definition file syntax and the package.json type, it tells them what to change (file extension vs package.json vs task file syntax change)

-So, what if the a path to swig or ts-node or tsx changes?
+So, what if the path to swig or ts-node or tsx changes?
 We can add branching logic in the startup wrapper - that's kind of what it's for anyway - but that could become a maintenance issue over time.
 Whether I get serious about diverging from this strategy will depend on how often (if ever) ts-node or tsx changes their bin path and whether I want to take the hit of adding additional dependencies or additional custom code to resolve paths instead of hitting them directly.

 UPDATE: perhaps I could rely on the existence of `./node_modules/.bin/ts-node` to determine whether it's installed as a dependency.
 That file being there means it's installed, and parsing that file would make it pretty easy to find the executable.
 Seems a little hacky maybe, but as long as there's logging to say what path was chosen and why, that seems like a reasonable compromise IMO.
 Test by moving my swig executable location locally and verifying that it can still be found with the new "script finder" logic.